HosamDyab/Numerical-Analysis-App/README.md

 ## Acknowledgments

-- Developed by Hosam Dyab
+- Developed by Hosam Dyab + Hazem Mohamed
 - Based on numerical analysis algorithms and techniques